Updated on: 3/8/2019

 Insurance companies remain focused on squeezing every dollar out of every possible claimant on a daily basis.
 You can read more about these unethical business practices in our free PDF report: Unsurance - The Ugly Truth About Unethical Business Practices In The U.S. Insurance Industry.

-Call our office in Seattle at (206) 727-4000 or use the confidential contact form on this page to have your case personally reviewed by our attorneys.
+Call our office in Seattle at (206) 727-4000 or use the confidential contact form on this page to have your case personally reviewed by our insurance bad faith lawyers.
 We will gather the necessary information about your case and help you better understand your legal rights and options.